Do you offer a 2-seat version?

 It’s experimental, you can do whatever you want!
-However!!
-Any changes or additions will certainly affect the weight and balance and the aerodynamic flight characteristics which could result in a very dangerous (if not deadly) configuration.
+However, any changes or additions will certainly affect the weight and balance as well as the aerodynamic flight characteristics.
+This could result in a very dangerous (if not deadly) configuration.
 The GT-VX-1 is an open format machine, designed to maximize the sensation of flight!

 How far can I fly?